 8.1 In selecting applicants for admission to any program with research or project components, consideration will be given to the availability of an appropriate supervisor and/or the necessary resources to undertake research or project work when this is integral to the coursework program.
 An application for admission may be rejected on the grounds of the inability of the University to provide suitable supervision or resources.

 9.1 Provision is made to admit individual persons who may not meet the published entry requirements but, on the basis of other considerations, are persons who have a high probability of success in university study and whose admission is considered to bring benefits to both the University and the applicant.
 Consideration of such cases must take into account equity considerations in relation to all other applicants.

 9.2 Applications for admission under this category require the support of the relevant Head of School and the Academic Registrar and Director, Student Services or, in the case of international students, the Pro Vice-Chancellor (Global and Engagement) or nominee.
 All such offers require the approval of the Deputy Vice-Chancellor (Academic).

-10.1 On occasion USC will design specific admission pathways to facilitate the admission of certain cohorts of applicants.
+10.1 On occasion the University will design specific admission pathways to facilitate the admission of certain cohorts of applicants.
 The entry requirements for each Admission Pathway must be specified in individual documented Admissions Guidelines as approved by the Deputy Vice-Chancellor (Academic) or by Academic Board as appropriate.
 These must stipulate the following:

 (a) the criteria and conditions under which Admission Pathways apply and where these may vary from published entry requirements;

 (c) the responsible officer or selection panel with authority for determining the successful applicants for admission under the Admission Pathway;

 (d) any restrictions or requirements for completion of the Admission Pathway prior to admission to an award program; and